 Quittance's panel of expert solicitors communicate with the Courts, medical experts and insurers ensuring claimants impacted by serious accidents and injuries get medical and financial support.
 Injuries and illnesses which are considered to be serious and catastrophic include cerebral palsy, chemical burns and brain injuries.#N/A

 Read more about Serious injury claims

-Under a CFA, Northam injury claimants will also not have to pay any fees upfront.
+Northam injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Northam, Devon and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Northam, Devon and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?

 Your personal injury solicitor will receive a success fee when they settle your injury claim.
 This fee is deducted from your final compensation.

 By law, a solicitor's success fee can be up to a maximum of 25%, whichever law firm you choose.